Compute

 5. Click Create.

-After the alarm rule is created, if the metric data reaches the specified threshold, Cloud Eye immediately informs you that an exception has occurred.
+After the alarm rule is created, if the metric data reaches the specified threshold or the specified events reach the alarm policies, Cloud Eye immediately informs you that an exception has occurred.